MintMCP

 • Support teams accessing ticketing and knowledge base tools only

 This granular tool access model helps prevent over-privileged access while maintaining productivity.
-Virtual servers create dedicated endpoints with auto-configured tools, simplifying governance at scale.
+Virtual MCP Bundles create dedicated per-use-case endpoints with SCIM-driven membership, curated tools, and access policy, simplifying governance at scale.

 MintMCP's Approach to AI Integration

-MintMCP's LLM Proxy extends governance beyond MCP servers to monitor AI coding agents directly.
+MintMCP's Gateway and Agent Monitor extend governance beyond MCP traffic to monitor AI coding agents and local agent activity.

 • Track MCP tool invocations